Oswald Peraza Player Props: Yankees vs. Guardians

 Guardians Pitching Rankings

-- The Guardians pitching staff ranks 27th in the league with a collective 7.7 strikeouts per nine innings.
+- The 7.5 strikeouts per nine innings compiled by the Guardians pitching staff ranks last in the league.

-- The Guardians have the 13th-ranked team ERA across all league pitching staffs (4.06).
+- The Guardians' 3.99 team ERA ranks 12th among all league pitching staffs.

-- The Guardians give up the seventh-fewest home runs in baseball (26 total, 0.9 per game).
+- Guardians pitchers combine to allow 27 home runs (0.9 per game), the seventh-fewest in baseball.

-- The Guardians are sending Quantrill (1-2) to the mound for his sixth start of the season.
-He is 1-2 with a 5.40 ERA and 15 strikeouts through 25 2/3 innings pitched.
+- Bibee (1-0) gets the start for the Guardians, his second of the season.

-- In his most recent time out on Monday against the Colorado Rockies, the righty threw 3 1/3 innings, giving up five earned runs while surrendering eight hits.
+- In his last time out on Wednesday, the righty tossed 5 2/3 innings against the Colorado Rockies, giving up one earned run while surrendering six hits.

-- The 28-year-old has amassed a 5.40 ERA and 5.4 strikeouts per nine innings across five games this season, while giving up a batting average of .303 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.